markusunger/capstone/notes/React.md

 ## Forms

 Typically, HTML forms manage their own internal state.
 React can be defined as the single source of truth for a form element by handling those element's events (like user input).
 It is then a so-called _controlled component_.

+If there would just be a `value` provided to input inside of the component, this value would overwrite every input on each render.
+So an `onChange()` method is strictly required or the definition of a `defaultValue` attribute to the `input` element.

 ```jsx
 class NameForm extends React.Component {